IN THE SUPREME COURT OF BRITISH COLUMBIA

 he had no difficulty driving and performing shoulder checks.
 His sleep was

-disrupted by the injuries but that lasted for only “a month… Maybe a little
+disrupted by the injuries but that lasted for only a month

 of 2011, he was jogging 20 or 30 minutes at a time and walking.
 His low back